UniExeterRSE/LISA/README.md

 ```
 pytest
 ```
-## Data
-_Under Construction_

-To access the data, you will need to set `ONEDRIVE_DIR` in a `.env` file at the root level.

 ## Project Organisation

 ```
-├── LICENSE            <- Open-source license if one is chosen
-├── Makefile           <- Makefile with convenience commands like `make data` or `make train`
-├── README.md          <- The top-level README for developers using this project.
+├── data               <- Empty directories for storing your data.
-├── data
 │   ├── external       <- Data from third party sources.
 │   ├── interim        <- Intermediate data that has been transformed.
 │   ├── processed      <- The final, canonical data sets for modeling.
 │   └── raw            <- The original, immutable data dump.
 │
+├── lisa               <- Source code for use in this project.
+│   │
+│   ├── __init__.py    <- Makes lisa a Python module.
+│   │
+│   ├── config.py      <- Common filepaths and other variables used in other files.
+│   │
+│   ├── workflow.py    <- Script to run end-to-end process from raw data to trained models.
+│   │
+│   ├── dataset.py     <- Functions for processing c3d files to a Dataframe,
+│   │                     and generating synthetic data.
+│   │
+│   ├── features.py    <- Functions for extracting required features from the Dataframe.
+│   │
+│   ├── evaluate.py    <- Functions for evaluating created models.
+│   │
-├── docs               <- A default mkdocs project; see mkdocs.org for details
+│   ├── plots.py       <- Functions for producing evaluation plot.
+│   │
+│   ├── validation_schema.json   <- Record of previous dataset's column names and types,
+│   │                               that can be used for validating new data.
+│   │
+│   └── modeling       <- Scripts to train models and then use trained models to make
+│       │                 predictions.
+│       ├── predict.py             <- Script for applying trained models to new data.
+│       ├── multipredictor.py      <- Script for training the classification and
+│       │                             regression models in sequence.
+│       └── hyperparameters.json   <- Configuration file for setting model hyperparameters,
+│                                     used in multipredictor.py.
 │
-├── models             <- Trained and serialized models, model predictions, or model summaries
+├── models             <- Pre-trained models and outputs for each model type.
 │
 ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering),
-│                         the creator's initials, and a short `-` delimited description, e.g.
-│                         `1.0-jqp-initial-data-exploration`.
+│   └── example.ipynb        <- Interactive tutorial on how to use the repository.
 │
-├── pyproject.toml     <- Project configuration file with package metadata for lisa
-│                         and configuration for tools like black
-│
-├── references         <- Data dictionaries, manuals, and all other explanatory materials.
-│
-├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-│   └── figures        <- Generated graphics and figures to be used in reporting
-│
-├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
-│                         generated with `pip freeze > requirements.txt`
-│
 ├── tests              <- Test files for core functionality.
 │   │
-│   └── unit           <- Tests for individual functions
+│   ├── unit           <- Tests for individual functions.
-│       ├── test_features.py
+│   │   ├── test_features.py
-│       └── test_dataset.py
+│   │   └── test_dataset.py
+│   └── integration    <- Test for the compete workflow, i.e. raw c3d files to model outputs.
+│       └── test_workflow.py
 │
+├── .gitignore         <- Files/patterns to be ignored by git.
+├── .pre-commit-config.yaml   <- Ruff pre-commit code formatter.
+├── LICENSE            <- Currently empty.
-└── lisa                <- Source code for use in this project.
+├── README.md          <- The top-level README for developers using this project.
-    │
-    ├── __init__.py    <- Makes lisa a Python module
-    │
-    ├── data           <- Scripts to download or generate data
-    │   └── make_dataset.py
-    │
-    ├── features       <- Scripts to turn raw data into features for modeling
-    │   └── build_features.py
-    │
-    ├── modeling         <- Scripts to train models and then use trained models to make
-    │   │                 predictions
-    │   ├── predict.py
-    │   └── logistic_regression.py
-    │
-    └── visualization  <- Scripts to create exploratory and results oriented visualizations
-        └── visualize.py
+├── env.yml            <- The micromamba environment, containing the required packages.
+└── pyproject.toml     <- Project configuration file with package metadata for lisa
+                          and configuration for tools like black.
 ```

 --------